cardano-foundation/CIPs/cip-constitution-tech/README.md

 The following specification SHOULD be applied to all constitution iterations.
 This standard could be augmented in the future via a separate CIP which aims to replace this one.

+### Terminology

+### Line length

+Each line in the constitution text MUST contain at maximum 80 characters.

 ### Sentences

 The constitution text MUST only contain a maximum of one sentence per group of lines delimited by one blank line between these groups.